Environment engineering to protect quantum coherence in tripartite systems under dephasing noise: Description of the Models

 where $\gamma(t)$ is given by equation (\ref{gammat}) and

-The quantum master equation simplifies under the Markov approximation with negligible reservoir memory as follows;
+The quantum master equation simplifies under the Markov approximation with negligible environment memory as follows;

-Next, by considering specific three-qubit states, we demonstrate how reservoir memory effects can enhance the robustness of multi-qubit coherence in a common environment.
+Next, by considering specific three-qubit states, we demonstrate how environment memory effects can enhance the robustness of multi-qubit coherence in a common environment.
 We analyze the coherence dynamics under both Markov and non-Markov dephasing for an Ohmic spectral density $J(\omega)=\eta \omega \exp (-\omega/\Lambda)$.
 In our numerical data, we choose $k_B T=\hbar \omega_0/4\pi$, resulting in $\gamma_0=\eta \omega_0$.
-The other parameter values are set as $\eta=0.1$ and $\Lambda=10^{-2}\omega_0$.\\\\ The following plot in Fig.~\ref{schematic} shows schematic diagram where each qubit of the tripartite state is subjected to local noisy environment (Fig.~\ref{schematic}a) as well as to common noisy environment (Fig.~\ref{schematic}b).
+The other parameter values are set as $\eta=0.1$ and $\Lambda=10^{-2}\omega_0$.\\\\ The plot in Fig.~\ref{schematic} shows schematic diagram where each qubit of the tripartite state is subjected to local noisy environment (Fig.~\ref{schematic}a) as well as to common noisy environment (Fig.~\ref{schematic}b).

 In the discussion that follows, we have considered pure and mixed tripartite states that are subjected to dephasing setting.
 Here the qubits are distributed among parties Alice (A), Bob (B) and Charlie (C).
-Each qubit is exposed individually to local Markov and non-Markov baths or all the qubits are subjected to common Markov and non-Markov baths.
+Each qubit is exposed individually to local Markov and non-Markov baths or all the qubits are subjected to common Markov and non-Markov baths.\\\\ The quantum master equations given through Eq. (\ref{NL}) and Eq. (\ref{Nc}), along with the time-dependent coefficients $\gamma_{i}(t)$ in Eq. (\ref{gammat}) and $\alpha(t)$ in Eq. (\ref{alphat}), are derived using second-order perturbation theory.
+We assume a weak system-environment coupling to justify this approach \cite{breu2002,car1999}.